-- b) A site specific Flood Risk Assessment must be submitted with planning applications for: - i) sites of 1 hectare or greater in Flood Zone 1; - all new development (including minor development and change of use) in Flood Zones 2 and 3; - iii) all new development (including change of use to a more vulnerable class) subject to other sources of flooding identified by the Strategic Flood Risk Assessment. - c) The Flood Risk Assessment should be proportionate to the degree of flood risk and appropriate to the scale, nature and location of development.
-It will need to demonstrate that:
+- b) A site specific Flood Risk Assessment must be submitted with planning applications for: - i) sites of 1 hectare or greater in Flood Zone 1; - all new development (including minor development and change of use) in Flood Zones 2 and 3; - iii) development that would introduce a more vulnerable class on land at increased flood risk in future or subject to other sources of flooding identified by the Strategic Flood Risk Assessment. - c) The Flood Risk Assessment should be proportionate to the degree of flood risk and appropriate to the scale, nature and location of development.
+It will need to demonstrate that: - the site has passed the sequential test (this has already been undertaken for all sites allocated in the Local Plan) and within the site the most vulnerable development is located in areas at lowest flood risk from any source unless there are overriding reasons for not doing so; - ii) Where required by national policy, demonstrate both parts of the exception test have been passed:

-- the site has passed the sequential test and within the site the most vulnerable development is located in areas at lowest flood risk unless there are overriding reasons for not doing so; - ii) development will be safe for its lifetime taking into account the vulnerability of users, considering current and future flooding from all sources including in-combination and cumulative effects; - iii) ensure safe access and egress to and from the development, where necessary as part of an agreed flood warning and evacuation plan; - iv) development will not increase flood risk elsewhere, and where possible will reduce the overall level of flood risk;
+- the development would provide wider sustainability benefits to the community that outweigh the flood risk; and - the development will be safe for its lifetime taking account of the vulnerability of its users, without increasing flood risk elsewhere, and, where possible, will reduce flood risk overall. - iii) current and future flooding from all sources including in-combination and cumulative effects, and any residual risk can be safely managed; - iv) ensure safe access and egress to and from the development, where necessary as part of an agreed flood warning and evacuation plan; - v) development will not increase flood risk elsewhere, and where possible will reduce the overall level of flood risk; and - vi) development should be appropriately flood resistant and resilient so in the event of a flood it can be quickly brought back into use without significant refurbishment.